Call for Proposals – IDIL 2025 Incubation Program

 Actions:

-- Personalized support from the IDIL team and its educational engineer for the design and creation of introductory courses in your discipline (TU ).
-This includes structuring content, integrating various methodologies, and creating appropriate teaching materials.
+- Personalized support from the IDIL team and its instructional designer to help you design and develop introductory courses in your discipline (TU ).
+This includes organizing course content, incorporating a variety of teaching methods, and creating tailored instructional materials.

-- Promotion accessible and tailored to a wide audience within the discipline covered by the scheme.
+- Promotion that is accessible and tailored to a broad audience within the field covered by the program.

-- Financial support, REH remuneration for the creation and responsibilityTU 20 hours REH for design).
+- Financial support and REH compensation for the creation and management ofTU 20 hours of REH for design).

 FINANCING

-The total budget for the IDIL graduate program for this call is set at €200,000.
-This will be divided between the three different sections presented.
+The total projected budget for the IDIL phased program for this call is set at €200,000.
+This amount will be allocated among the three different components outlined.

-Depending on the different aspects of the call for projects, applicants must be:
+Depending on the specific components of the call for proposals, applicants must:

 - Teacher